 - methodology

--

 - results and their discussion

 - contribution of the paper to the theory and its possible practical implications

 - references (in Harvard style; the provisional template is provided in Appendix B).

 2.3.
 The text of the dissertation must be structured according to the sections detailed in 2.2 above.
 Generally, three chapters cover these sections: Chapter 1 covers the literature review and the argumentation of the research question, Chapter 2 describes the methodology, and Chapter 3 is devoted to the report on the results and their discussion.
 Contribution to the theory and practice is provided in the Conclusion.
 Other options of structuring the dissertation are possible, according with the logic of the research.
 Each part should have an appropriate heading.
 All headings should use initial capitals only.